What interventions are most effective to increase average rate of road vehicle occupancy?

 Why might this be relevant?

-The project aims to develop a harmonised LCA approach for a zero-emission road transport system, directly addressing the question on interventions to increase road vehicle occupancy.
+The project aims to develop a baseline for a European-wide harmonised, commonly accepted and applied single life cycle assessment (LCA) approach for a zero-emission road transport system, aligning with the goal of increasing average rate of road vehicle occupancy.

 The latest report from the Intergovernmental Panel on Climate Change in 2018 highlighted the need for urgent, transformative change, on an unprecedented scale, if global warming is to be restricted to 1.5C.
 The challenge...